slimphp/Slim/README.md

 /**
  * Once you have obtained the ResponseInterface from App::run()
  * You will need to emit the response by using an emitter of your choice
- * We will use Zend's Emitter for this example
+ * We will use Zend HttpHandleRunner SapiEmitter for this example */
- */
 $responseEmitter = new SapiEmitter();
 $responseEmitter->emit($response);